Azure/azure-powershell/src/Sql/Sql/help/Az.Sql.md

 Gets the auditing settings of an Azure SQL database.

 ### [Get-AzSqlDatabaseAuditing](Get-AzSqlDatabaseAuditing.md)
+**Important: This cmdlet is deprecated, [Get-AzSqlDatbaseAudit](https://docs.microsoft.com/en-us/powershell/module/az.sql/get-azsqldatabaseaudit) is replacing it.**

 Gets the auditing settings of an Azure SQL database.

 ### [Get-AzSqlDatabaseBackupLongTermRetentionPolicy](Get-AzSqlDatabaseBackupLongTermRetentionPolicy.md)